 - Limitation of Flexion: The diagnostic code for limitation of flexion is 5260.
 According to the rating criteria, if the knee can straighten, but can’t bend all the way, it is rated under 5260.
 The different percentages available are 0%, 10%, 20%, and 30%.
 These ratings are assigned based on how much the knee can bend.
 So, the less the knee can bend, the higher the rating will be.
 There are specific range of motion measurements that correspond with each percentage which can be found here.

-- Instability of the Knee: The diagnostic code for instability of the knee is 5257.
+- Instability of the Knee: The VA rates instability of the knee under diagnostic code 5257.
 This diagnostic code is used with the knee has too much motion from side to side, or dislocates regularly.
 Instability of the knee can occur when damaged tendons and cartilage can no longer support the knee joint properly.
 The different percentages available are: 10%, 20%, and 30%.
 The more instability present in the knee, the higher the rating.
 In order to get the highest rating of 30%, the knee must be so unstable that it gives out or dislocates regularly.

 - Partial Knee Replacements: Unlike total knee replacements, partial knee replacements do not have their own diagnostic code.
 Instead, partial knee replacements are rated according to any symptoms that are caused by the replacement such as limited motion.